 As the trail begins its descent in earnest along a canyon side, there are some fast, flowy downhill segments.
 Much gratitude goes to the trail workers who rearranged boulders to make a stream crossing rideable about half-way down.
 The before-after comparison is truly impressive.

 As the trail reaches the bottom, the rider will encounter a series of newly constructed wooden bridges in a beautiful section of forest.
 The trail then reaches a fork with Railroad Grade Trail

-to the left.
-Either branch can get you to where the Allegheny trail continues its southward odyssey.
-Railroad Grade Trail
+to the right or left.
+Either direction can get you to where the Allegheny trail continues its southward odyssey.
+The right direction follows the Allegheny Trail, whereas the left direction requires meandering through Middle Ridge, Club Run and/or Promise Land Trail